TheMomer/yofetch/README.md

 # Yofetch
-Yofetch is my system fetcher with configuration via the Lua API.
+Yofetch is a system fetch tool with configuration via the Lua API.

 ![Yofetch with my config](screenshot.png)